lyft/flinkk8soperator/docs/crd.md

       Number of job managers for the flink cluster.
 If multiple job managers are provided, the user has to ensure that correct environment variables are set for High availability mode.

+    * **offHeapMemoryFraction** `type:float64`
+      **For Flink 1.10 and below**
+      A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
+The remaining memory is given to the jobmanager.
+Note that Flink may further reserve some of this memory for off-heap uses like network buffers, so you may see the JVM heap size configured to a lower amount.
+This configures `jobmanager.heap.size`.

     * **systemMemoryFraction** `type:float64`
+      **For Flink 1.11 and above**
       A value between 0 and 1 that represents % of container memory dedicated to the system.
-The remaining memory is given to the job manager.
+The remaining memory is given to the jobmanager process.
+This configures `jobmanager.memory.process.size`.

     * **nodeSelector** `type:map[string]string`
       Configuration for the node selectors used for the job manager.